MollieS/MollieS.github.io/current/_posts/2017-09-25-kotlin-on-click.md

 tags: android kotlin
 ---

-On Click Listeners are an important part of any Android application.
-It's very rare you're going to come across an app that isn't listening for something, anything, to be touched.

 In Java, setting an onClickListener usually follows a familiar Android pattern, anonymous classes.

 {% highlight java linenos %}